singaround/songbook/songs/Old-Maui.md

   Arctic, when they fished the bowhead grounds off Kamchatka and the Gulf on Anadyr.
 In November, they returned to fit out for sperm-whaling in the tropical and subtropical waters of the Southern Seas.

+  Some versions have unfortunate lyrics about 'native maids', which we have avoided here.
 ---
 It's a damn tough life full of toil and strife
 We whalermen undergo
 And we don't give a damn when the day is done
-How hard the winds did blow
+How hard the winds did blow\
 'cause we're homeward bound from the Artic ground
 With a good ship, taut and free
 And we don't give a damn when we drink our rum
 With the girls of old Maui

-Rolling down to old Maui, me boys
+_Rolling down to old Maui, me boys_\

-Rolling down to old Maui
+_Rolling down to old Maui_\

-We\'re homeward bound from the Artic ground
+_We're homeward bound from the Artic ground_\

-Rolling down to old Maui
+_Rolling down to old Maui_

-Once more we sail with a northerly gale
+Once more we sail with a northerly gale\

-Towards our island home.
+Towards our island home.\

-Our mainmast sprung, our whaling done
+Our mainmast sprung, our whaling done\

-And we ain\'t got far to roam
+And we ain't got far to roam\

-Six hellish months we passed away
+Six hellish months we passed away\

-On the cold Kamchatka sea
+On the cold Kamchatka sea\

-But now we\'re bound from the Artic ground
+But now we're bound from the Arctic ground\
 Rolling down to old Maui.

-Once more we sail with a northerly gale
+Once more we sail with a northerly gale\

-Through the ice and wind and rain
+Through the ice and wind and rain\

-Them coconut fronds, them tropical lands
+Them coconut fronds, them tropical lands\

-We soon shall see again
+We soon shall see again\

-Our stu\'n\'s\'l booms is carried away
+Our stu'n's'l booms is carried away\

-What care we for that sound?
+What care we for that sound?\

-A living gale is after us
+A living gale is after us\

-Thank god we\'re homeward bound
+Thank God we're homeward bound

-How soft the breeze through the island trees

-Now the ice is far astern

-Them native maids, them tropical glades

-Is a-waiting our return

-Even now their big brown eyes look out

-Hoping some fine day to see

-Our baggy sails runnin\' \'fore the gales
+An ample share of toil and care\
+We whalemen undergo,\
+But when it’s over, what care we\
+How bitter the blast may blow?\
+We’re homeward bound\
+that joyful sound across the Arctic sea,\
+We’re homeward bound from the Arctic ground\

-Rolling down to old Maui
+rolling down to old Maui.